danzeeeman/Code-Toolkit-Python.A.Fa24/README.md

 #  ___Code Toolkit: Python - 11855 - LCOD 2012 - A – Dan Moore___
 ### _Who?_
-I'm Dan Moore, I'm an Artist, Designer, and Technologist based here in New York City.
+I'm Dan Moore [he/him], I'm an Artist, Designer, and Technologist based here in New York City.
 I design and build interactive activations and applications.

 I leverage media frameworks, game engines, textiles, and robotic arms to create immersive environments that examine human behavior, pop-culture, and culture dichotomies.
 My work is inspired by the idea of HYPE and the manipulation of media to achieve it.
 I strive to create a fully immersive environment for the audience to not only experience but become an active participant in the work.